Coaching for Change

 I have also been very active as a fellow of the Institute of Coaching (McLean Hospital/Harvard University) and guided by the work of Richard Boyatzis and others associated with the the IOC.

-I have enjoyed working with people throughout my career.
-I have found that coaching is a way of using much that learned over a long career in health care and from a life-long passion of learning about how we grow and cope with life changes.
-My formal training in coaching was through the year-long Coaching Certification program through the Hudson Institute of Santa Barbara and I am current an International Coaching Federation Member, Fellow of the Institute of Coaching, Certified as a Trauma Informed Professional Coach ITIPC) by Lodestar Coaching and Consulting and certifed in the Kolb/Kelp assessement by the Insitute for Experiential Learning.
+My formal training in coaching was through the year-long Coaching Certification program through the Hudson Institute of Santa Barbara and I am current a Fellow of the Institute of Coaching, Certified as a Trauma Informed Professional Coach ITIPC) by Lodestar Coaching and Consulting and Certified in the Kolb/Kelp assessement by the Insitute for Experiential Learning.

 While my career in primary care medicine and organizational leadership have clearly influenced how I coach, the most pervasive influences were the Hudson Institute precepts of “leading from behind” and focusing on the “whole person” and Richard Boyatzis' work on coaching, learning and leaiing change.
+I also incorporate evidence from neuroscience and cogntive psychoology into creating a more effective coaching engagement.

 Leading from behind means deep listening, careful inquiry, being a sounding board, and helping each client along a pathway of self-discovery focused.
 While the primary focus of coaching is often on work related challenges or life changes involving work such as job change or retirement, taking into account the “whole person” recognizes that while our work environment, or changes related to work including retirement, may present special challenges, we are also part of our intimate relationships, extended families, communities, and societies, and that changes in one sphere, strongly influence the degree, and effectiveness of our coping in other spheres.
 Gifting ourselves with taking time to understand how these other areas may impact on our work –or how these other areas might be impacted changes in our work is essential.
 These concepts, coupled with the seminal work of Boyatzis on the critical role that relationships, recognizing our core values and passion, and how to translate our values into changing undesirable habits and acquiring more effective coping skill are all foundational to my coaching.